DanielMaritim/life-cycle-in-React/README.md

 # life-cycle-in-React

-A simple repo about life cycle of a component in React
+A simple repo about life cycle methods of a component in React.

+1.The componentDidMount() method